 Why Eczema Blues?

 Having eczema is no joke – Marcie’s Dad has it and his mother and brother also have eczema.
-Being a first time mom, relocating from Shanghai to Singapore, being alone at home most of the time taking care of a baby who knew how to scratch her scalp with blood-stained fingernails (even before other babies know that they have fingers) is certainly NO JOKE.
+I was a first time mom, who just relocated back to Singapore and alone at home most of the time.
+Marcie was a baby who scratched her scalp with blood-stained fingernails (even before other babies know that they have fingers).
+That was certainly NO JOKE.

 How is Marcie now?

 Who was taking care of baby Marcie?

-Me and my hubby and with God’s blessings, the infant care teachers ever since I started work when Marcie was 11-month old.
-Sending Marcie to infant care was a tough decision, particularly as kids with eczema have a higher chance of developing asthma as they fall sick more often in school.
-The first 3 weeks were tough with blood stained collars and even a ‘hole’ in her scalp; but once Marcie adapted to the environment and started walking and playing with friends and toys in school, she didn’t even have to wear mittens.
+My spouse and I, and with God’s blessings, the infant care teachers when I started work.
+Sending Marcie to infant care at 11-month old was a tough decision.
+The first 3 weeks were tough with blood stained collars and even a ‘hole’ in her scalp.
+But once Marcie adapted to the environment and started playing with friends, she didn’t even have to wear mittens.
 Marcie later attended preschool Columbia Academy.

 How long has this blog been running?

-This blog started in January 2011, with over 850 posts published, covering topics that are helpful for parents with eczema children.
-I took a break from Feb 2016, as I didn’t feel a need to post for the sake of posting (as the blog already had in-depth posts on all relevant topics).
+This blog started in January 2011.
+There are over 850 posts published, covering topics that are helpful for parents with eczema children.
+I took a break from Feb 2016 because I didn’t want to post for the sake of posting (as the blog had in-depth posts on all relevant topics).
+Fast forward to 2021, I am surprised that mothers are still not getting the help to care for their eczema child.
+And I’m looking into ways this blog can be of help.
+Please let me know what is one area you need help with in the support group page.

 More about Marcie’s Mom?